aidenbg/TypeFX/README.md

 # TypeFX
 Tired of your boring print statement?
-Use TypeFX instead to produce a typing effect whenever you want to print a string in python.
+Use TypeFX instead to produce a typing effect whenever you want to print something in python.

 ## Syntax:
 t(txt, time)

-txt is the text you wanna write
+'txt' is the text you want to write

-time controls how slow it writes
+'time' controls how slow it writes

-    -The higher the time the slower it writes out
+->The higher the time the slower the text writes out

-    -Has a default value if you do not pass an argument for it
+->Has a default value if you do not pass an argument for it

 ## Example:
 ```